hangyustat/NPDS/README.md

 # _NPDS_ for nodule progression detection
-This repository contains the code for [**A Novel Statistic Guided by Clinical Experience for Assessing the Progression of Lung Nodules**](url).
+This repository contains the code for [**Beyond Deep Learning: A Parameter-Free Hypothesis Testing Framework for Clinically Interpretable Lung Nodule Progression Assessment**](url).

 ## Contents
 - [Use Terms](#use-terms)